-- Ensure that all workers understand their duty to report concerns that arise about a child, young person, vulnerable adult's or a worker's conduct towards a child/young person or vulnerable adult, to WCTA's named person for child protection; - Ensure that the named person understands her responsibilities to refer any child protection concerns to the statutory child protection agencies (i.e. Police/Social Workers/Children's Services/Diocesan Safeguarding Adviser as appropriate); - Ensure that any procedures relating to the conduct of workers are implemented in a consistent and equitable manner; - Provide opportunities for all workers to develop their skills/training and knowledge particularly in relation to the welfare and protection of children and young people; - Ensure that children and young people are enabled to express their ideas and views on a wide range of issues and will have access to WCTA's complaints procedure; - Endeavour to keep up to date with national developments relating to the welfare and protection of children and young people/vulnerable adults.
+- Ensure that all members of staff receive regular counter-terrorism training including safeguards around extremism and radicalisation.
+Staff are made aware of the Prevent Duty and the need to refer to Channel. - Work with statutory bodies, voluntary agencies and other faith communities to promote the safety and well-being of children and young people. - Ensure that the named person understands her responsibilities to refer any child protection concerns to the statutory child protection agencies (i.e. Police/Social Workers/Children's Services/Diocesan Safeguarding Adviser as appropriate); - Ensure that any procedures relating to the conduct of workers are implemented in a consistent and equitable manner; - Provide opportunities for all workers to develop their skills/training and knowledge particularly in relation to the welfare and protection of children and young people; - Ensure that children and young people are enabled to express their ideas and views on a wide range of issues and will have access to WCTA's complaints procedure; - Endeavour to keep up to date with national developments relating to the welfare and protection of children and young people/vulnerable adults.